SherAlex1998/GenAI/capstone_project_1_chat_with_data/README.md

 - Access to a curated Steam dataset stored in `steam.sqlite`.
 - Function calling for database queries and genre statistics.
 - GitHub issue creation via `create_github_issue`, using credentials from environment variables.
-- Sidebar with a live log of agent actions for easier debugging.
+- Sidebar with a live log of agent actions and database summary.

 ## Project Structure
 - `streamlit_app.py` — Streamlit entry point with chat UI and logging sidebar.